smartSenseSolutions/managed-identity-wallet-ui/README.md

       bpn: BPNL000000000000

-      this user act as base wallet
+      This user acts as the base wallet

    2. Username: user1